JanusDNA: A Powerful Bi-directional Hybrid DNA Foundation Model: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the Scientific Computing of the IT Division at the Charité - Universitätsmedizin Berlin and the Science Computing at Shenzhen Technology University for providing computational resources that have contributed to the research results reported in this paper.
+B.W. and R.E. acknowledge support by the Collaborative Research Center (SFB 1470) funded by the German Research Council (DFG).